-We have studied the arm-and-release and arm-andlongitudinal readout schemes which are derive from qubit cloaking [1].
-Both, are a direct consequence of our ability to prearm the cavity with photons in anticipation to the readout dynamics.
-These two approaches complement each other and together offer a modest advantage over the standard dispersive readout for all values of the ratio χ/κ and measurement times.
-Since qubit cloaking relies on standard circuit QED hardware [1], this advantage can be achieved free of hardware overhead.
-Arm-andlongitudinal is realized by a slow turn-off of the cavity readout drive.
-The resulting control over the cavity mean photon population makes this scheme suitable to prevent undesirable measurement-induced transitions and qubit ionization.
-These results illustrate the existence and feasibility of an excellent readout far from the usual optimal working point $\chi/\kappa = 1$ of the established dispersive readout.
-We thus hope that our results will help current and future circuit QED experiments to perform readout at or close to the state-of-the-art level while relaxing some parameter optimizations.
+We have studied the arm-and-release and arm-andlongitudinal readout schemes, which are derived from qubit cloaking [7].
+Both are a direct consequence of our ability to prearm the cavity with photons in anticipation of the readout dynamics.
+These two approaches complement each other and together offer a modest advantage over standard dispersive readout for all values of the ratio $|\chi|/\kappa$ and measurement times.
+Since qubit cloaking relies on standard circuit-QED hardware [7], this advantage can be achieved free of hardware overhead, i.e., no alteration to this architecture is required.
+Arm-and-longitudinal is realized by a slow turn-off of the cavity readout drive.
+The resulting control over the cavity mean photon population makes this scheme suitable for preventing undesirable measurement-induced transitions and qubit ionization.
+We thus hope that our results will help current and future circuit-QED experiments to perform readout at or close to the state-of-the-art level while relaxing some parameter optimizations.

-An interesting future avenue of research which might yield improved readout schemes is to exploit the complementarity of the two schemes discussed in this work.
-The combination of rapid evolution under arm-and-release for short times, $\kappa \tau \sim 2$, followed by time modulation of the drive amplitude could bring together the best of both schemes.
-This hybrid strategy is guaranteed to succeed provided $\text{Im}[\alpha_g(t_0)] = \text{Im}[\alpha_e(t_0)]$ is treated as a new initial condition for the dynamical problem [c.f. the discussion around Eq.
+An interesting future avenue of research that might yield improved readout schemes is to exploit the complementarity of the two schemes discussed in this work.
+The combination of rapid evolution under arm-and-release for short times, $\kappa \tau \sim 2$ , followed by time modulation of the drive amplitude, could bring together the best of both schemes.
+This hybrid strategy is guaranteed to succeed provided that $\text{Im}[\alpha_g(t_0)] = \text{Im}[\alpha_e(t_0)]$ is treated as a new initial condition for the dynamical problem [cf. the discussion around Eq.
 (13)].

 The longitudinal phase-space evolution of the cavity amplitude during arm-and-longitudinal may also be useful beyond the task of qubit readout.
-For instance the error-correction cycles with the GKP code use phasespace motions of the cavity amplitude which are quasilongitudinal [39, 40], it is interesting to explore to what extent this error correction schemes might see an improvement using the protocol presented in this work.
-Furthermore, the longitudinal phase-space motion could also be useful in implementing cavity-assisted two-qubits gates that rely on the geometric phase of the cavity field [41].
+For instance, the error-correction cycles with the GKP code use phase-space motions of the cavity amplitude that are quasilongitudinal [43,44]: it is interesting to explore the extent to which these error-correction schemes might see an improvement using the protocol presented in this work.
+Furthermore, the longitudinal phase-space motion could also be useful in implementing cavity-assisted two-qubit gates that rely on the geometric phase of the cavity field [45].